pywbem/pywbemtools/docs/settingsandconfiguration.rst

 The following table defines the shell command for supported shells to create the complete script file.
 The naming and exact location of the file is arbitrary and the locations shown in the table are examples.
-However, the file is different for each shell.
+However, the script file bcreated is different for each shell.

 .. _shell-completion-script: